The Generals of the Yang Family: Basic story

-During the Song Dynasty's invasion of the much weaker Northern Han Kingdom, Emperor Taizu of Song's army was surprised by Northern Han general Yang Ye and suffered a major defeat.
+During the Song dynasty's invasion of the much weaker Northern Han Kingdom, Emperor Taizu of Song's army was surprised by Northern Han general Yang Ye and suffered a major defeat.
 Song general Pan Renmei was almost killed by Yang Ye and the Song army had no choice but to retreat.
-Years later, Emperor Taizu's successor Emperor Taizong initiated another invasion, again stopped by forces led by Yang Ye, his wife She Saihua, and their 7 sons.
-Pan Renmei was injured by an arrow from She Saihua.
-Emperor Taizong had to bribe corrupt Northern Han officials who spread rumors to create distrust between Northern Han's ruler Liu Jiyuan and Yang Ye.
+Years later, Emperor Taizu's successor Emperor Taizong initiated another invasion, which was again stopped by forces led by Yang Ye, his wife She Saihua, and their seven sons.
+Pan Renmei was injured by an arrow fired by She Saihua.
+Emperor Taizong had to bribe corrupt Northern Han officials to create distrust between Northern Han's ruler Liu Jiyuan and Yang Ye.
 This eventually led to Liu Jiyuan's defeat and surrender.

 After Yang Ye's reluctant surrender, Emperor Taizong awarded his family an impressive mansion in the capital Kaifeng called "Heaven Wave House".
-Gratified, Yang Ye swore allegiance to the emperor and defeated the Liao Dynasty forces from Song's northern borders again and again.
-The jealous Pan Renmei, also the emperor's father-in-law, offered to the emperor to name his son Pan Bao the vanguard, but the other ministers were not convinced since Pan Bao had no experience.
-Pan Renmei then offered to start a martial arts tournament in Kaifeng's Tianqi Temple, but specified that the Yang family shall not participate.
+Gratified, Yang Ye swore allegiance to the emperor and defeated the Liao dynasty forces at Song's northern borders again and again.
+The jealous Pan Renmei, also the emperor's father-in-law, suggested the emperor name his son Pan Bao the vanguard, but the other ministers were not convinced since Pan Bao had no experience.
+Pan Renmei offered to start a martial arts tournament in Kaifeng's Tianqi Temple, but requested the Yang family not participate.
 The emperor agreed.
-Yang Ye locked his sons at home, but on the last day the 7th son sneaked out the house, joined the tournament, and killed Pan Bao who had been using underhand means to defeat his opponents.
+Yang Ye locked his sons at home, but on the last day the seventh son sneaked out the house, joined the tournament, and killed Pan Bao (who had been using underhand means to defeat his opponents).

-After several attempts to kill Yang family members failed, Pan Renmei turned to the Liao army for help and assisted them in luring and besieging the outnumbered Yang Ye, his 7 sons and Emperor Taizong in the border city of Youzhou.
-With no better options available, Yang Ye's 1st son volunteered to dress as the emperor and meet the Liao prince for a risky peace talk called the "Double-Dragon Meet" in Golden Beach, while the real Emperor Taizong escaped.
+After several attempts to kill Yang family members failed, Pan Renmei turned to the Liao army for help and assisted them in luring and besieging the outnumbered Yang Ye, his seven sons and Emperor Taizong in the border city of Youzhou.
+With no better options available, Yang Ye's first son volunteered to dress as the emperor and meet the Liao prince for a risky peace talk called the "Double-Dragon Meet" in Golden Beach, while the real Emperor Taizong escaped.
 As feared, the meeting turned out to be a trap, and only his two youngest sons remained when Yang Ye and his men retreated to Twin Wolves Mountain.
-Yang Ye asked his 7th son to fight a way out to Pan Renmei's camp for reinforcement.
-The 7th son managed to reach Pan Renmei, but was drugged, tied up and shot to death by countless arrows.
+Yang Ye asked his seventh son to fight his way out to Pan Renmei's camp to request reinforcements.
+The seventh son managed to reach Pan Renmei, but was drugged, tied up and shot to death by countless arrows.